farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 ![Farm Profiles](../img/ui/manage_farms.png)

 Features:
-- Lists all farm profiles in a sortable table
+- Lists all farm profiles in a sortable table.
-- Sort by the farm `active` flag
+- Sorts by the farm `active` flag.
 - Displays the `authorization` status of the farm.
     - Hover over the `re-authorize` button to see the error.
-  - Click on the authorized status button to see more info on the __ page.
+    - Click on the `authorized` button to see more info on the __ page.
 - Displays `tags` that can be used to categorize farms.
 - Displays `last_accessed` and `created` times.
 - Button to `edit` the farm profile - see edit farms.